Subsectors, Dynkin Diagrams and New Generalised Geometries

 The maximal compact subgroup $\Hd \subset \Edd \times \bbR^+$ becomes now the maximal compact subgroup $\Hhfd$ of $\Ehfd\times \bbR^+$ as listed in table~\ref{tab:halfexceptional}, which is a subgroup of $\Hd$ with algebra

 under an $\SO(d)$ decomposition.
-The representations of $\Hd$ in which the fermions transform then decompose under $\Hhfd$, but one need not decompose them in order to do calculations.
-In fact, it is more convenient not to.
-Note however that there is one substantial simplification in truncating away the $\Lambda^3 T^*$ component of the $\Hd$ algebra: we no longer need to consider the two different representations of the algebra on the fermions, which were distinguished by the sign of the action of $\Lambda^3 T^*$~\cite{CSW3}.
+The representations of $\Hd$ in which the fermions transform then decompose under $\Hhfd$, but in calculations it is often more convenient to continue to work with the (now reducible) $\Hd$ objects.
+Note however that there is one substantial simplification in truncating away the $\Lambda^3 T^*$ component of the $\Hd$ algebra: we no longer need to consider the two different representations $S^\pm$ of the algebra on spinors (see~\cite{CSW3}), which were distinguished by the sign of the action of $\Lambda^3 T^*$.

 The only equation which must be changed is the expression for the torsion-free compatible connection in the split frame.
-The expression given in~\cite{CSW2} is a particular choice, as the result is ambiguous up to the undetermined parts of the connection.
-This particular choice is no longer available to us in the more restricted setup considered here, so we must instead write
+Recall that in generalised geometry, the torsion-free and compatibility conditions are insufficient to fix the connection uniquely: there are undetermined components.
+The expression given in~\cite{CSW2} is a particular choice, as the result is ambiguous due to the fact that one could choose to absorb some combinations of terms into the undetermined parts of the connection.
+This particular choice is no longer available to us in the more restricted setup considered here, but now a valid choice is

 where again $Q$ represents the parts of the connection which are not determined uniquely.